Are you looking for the best beers of 2020? Are you looking for the best English…

 Beer of the Month Clubs are Misleading

-The marketing strategies with these clubs makes you sound foolish not to join with promises of “rare beer” with tempting hooks like “the hardest to find…hand selected…proven brewing techniques” and endorsements from “the leading beer critic.”
+The marketing strategies with these craft beer clubs makes you sound foolish not to join with promises of “rare beer” with tempting hooks like “the hardest to find…hand selected…proven brewing techniques” and endorsements from “the leading beer critic.”
 They are hard to find, because no one is looking for them and they are being brewed in a garage.
 What is a leading beer critic?
 I don’t recall running across any Roger Ebert of the beer world.
 I’ve also run into many people who think they are.

 These are not on anyone’s bucket list.
 It’s just a group of marketing strategists trying to make a few bucks on craft beer trends.
 There are a few clubs that utilize legitimate Independent Breweries with good beers, however, the beers offered on the sites aren’t necessarily the top shelf offerings of your favorite breweries.